MagnusChase03/MachineLearning/README.md

 ## About The Project

 This repo is a perosnal collection of machine learning projects for my own intrest and learning.
 As I continue on my journey of learning more about machine learning, this repo will continue to grow.
-Currently this repo will cointain projects using Tensorflow or my own written code.
+Currently this repo contains some projects using Tensorflow while others are written with my own code.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With

-* Python
+* ![python-shield]
-* Tensorflow
+* ![tensorflow-shield]

 <p align="right">(<a href="#readme-top">back to top</a>)</p>